Audit Committee

 Audit Committee members

-Phil Rivett (Chair), Alan Keir and Sally Orton.
+Phil Rivett (Chair), Alan Keir, Sally Orton and Anand Aithal.

 Audit Committee Terms of Reference

-1.1 The purpose of the Audit Committee is to provide oversight and advice to the Board in relation in respect of financial and non-financial reporting, internal and external audit, and the adequacy and effectiveness of internal controls and risk management systems and to report formally to the Board on those matters after each meeting.
+1.1 The purpose of the Audit Committee (the committee) is to provide oversight and advice to the Board in respect of financial and non-financial reporting, internal and external audit, and the adequacy and effectiveness of internal controls and risk management systems of the Society (on a solo and consolidated basis), and to report formally to the Board on those matters after each meeting.

 2. Authority